Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations declare readOnlyHint=true, and the description's 'List' action aligns with that.
-The description adds value by disclosing the specific return fields (songUrl, viboSongId, title, artist) and the intended downstream usage, which is behavioral context beyond what annotations provide.
+Annotations declare readOnlyHint=true, and the description's 'List' action aligns with this.
+The description adds value beyond annotations by disclosing the exact return fields (songUrl/viboSongId/title/artist) and their downstream purpose.
+No contradictions or hidden behaviors.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.